CalebBell/fluids/docs/fluids.numba.rst

 the functionality of fluids.

 Using the numba-accelerated version of `fluids` is easy; simply call functions and classes from the fluids.numba namespace.
-The fluids.numba module must be imported separately; it is not loaded automatically as part of fluids.

 >>> import fluids
 >>> import fluids.numba